The Most Beautiful Girl in the World (Prince song): Development

 The original track is a slow-grooving ballad that serenades a beautiful woman, his soon-to-be fiancée, Mayte Garcia.
 The song was played during the Miss USA pageant in 1994, but not in full.
 It was widely advertised in news and trade magazines that a new song from Prince would be premiered at the pageant.
 The ads had Prince sitting in a chair with a hat pulled down over his face, and Garcia standing next to his chair.
 The song was officially released on February 24, 1994.
 It later appeared on The Gold Experience.

 The version on The Gold Experience is remixed.
 The drums are more crisp in the mix, and there are slight instrumental changes.
 There are also added sound effects and instrumental breaks in the second version.
 The spoken word bridge is slightly more robust as well.
 The song is still based in light guitar, keyboards and live drums.
 Although most of the song is sung in falsetto with Prince reaching some extremely high notes, the spoken word bridge has him using his regular voice as well as a lower baritone range in one small segment.
 This version was performed live during the 1994 World Music Awards ceremony.

 Chart performance

 The song was a worldwide hit and established Prince's ability to succeed commercially under his new name, peaking at No. 3 on the Billboard Hot 100.
 It was certified gold by the RIAA and sold 700,000 copies domestically.
 However, the song was his last top 10 hit on the US Billboard Hot 100 during his lifetime.

-The outstanding success of the single released in the UK on 1994 March 28th via Grapevine Distribution is solely based on the sales and marketing campaign put together by the late Mr. Nigel Reveler.
-It became his first and only UK No. 1 single under any name as a performer.
+In the UK the song became his first and only UK No. 1 single under any name as a performer.
 He did have two other UK number ones as a songwriter: the 1984 hit single "I Feel for You" covered by Chaka Khan and Sinéad O'Connor's 1990 cover of "Nothing Compares 2 U".
 Prince danced to his own song "The Most Beautiful Girl In The World" after the World Music Awards at an after show event with Kylie Minogue in 1994.